 Once you’ve selected the photos you want to upload, tap Done.
-When you’re creating a new album, you’ll be prompted to name the album as your photos are processing for upload.
+When you’re creating a new album, you’ll be prompted to name the album as your photos are processed for upload.

-If you chose to select Photos, check the photos you want to upload.
-Then, continue to tap the three dots in the upper corner before selecting the option to backup while the photos are uploading.
+If you chose to select “Photos”, check the photos you want to upload.
+Then, continue to tap the three dots in the upper corner before selecting the option to backup while the photos are uploaded.

 You will find that the pictures you uploaded will be there on your computer when you open Google Photos.